 SED navigation bar go to SED home page go to SED projects page go to NIST home page SED Home Page SED Contacts SED Projects SED Products and Publications Search SED Pages

-Time and Location Using WinBUGS for Bayesian Analysis of Physical Sciences and Engineering Data
+Time and Location Using WINBUGS for Bayesian Analysis of Physical Sciences and Engineering Data

-Will Guthrie and Blaza Toman
+Will Guthrie (NIST Statistical Engineering Division) and

-NIST Statistical Engineering Division
+Statistical Engineering Division, NIST

-Friday September 17, 2004 9:00am - 5:00pm
+Friday November 22, 2002 9:00am - 5:00pm

 Adminstration Building, Lecture Room E